 To ensure that pension and health care benefits earned by Los Angeles County employees are protected while promoting their health, well-being, happiness, and continued productivity.

-RELAC was incorporated on February 5, 1958 as a non-profit organization consisting of retired employees of Los Angeles County (government) and those on the threshold of retirement.
+RELAC was incorporated on Feb.
+5, 1958 as a non-profit organization consisting of retired employees of Los Angeles County (government) and those on the threshold of retirement.
 Its purpose was to preserve and promote the general welfare of its members.
 It has done so ever since.

-In 1961 RELAC was hosting its annual picnic in Sycamore Park at 4800 N. Figueroa Street and its general meetings in Patriotic Hall at 1816 S. Figueroa Street.
+In 1961 RELAC was hosting its annual picnic in Sycamore Park at 4800 N. Figueroa St. and its general meetings in Patriotic Hall at 1816 S. Figueroa St. in Los Angeles.
 Attendance at the picnic was 400 and at the general meeting about 740.
-Great turnouts, huh?
-Just remember, the flight to suburbia had not yet begun, our retirees were then mostly living in Los Angeles County and their lives were more centralized to downtown – RELAC activities were close at hand.
-Membership grew from 2,050 in 1961 to 4,000 in 1964, to a high of 30,000 in 2002.
-Today membership is about 20,000, and we are diligently working to increase that number.
-To assist in that effort, we’ve developed a colorful brochure.
-Click here to take a look.
+The flight to suburbia had not yet begun, our retirees were then mostly living in Los Angeles and their lives were more centralized to downtown – RELAC activities were close at hand.
+We still hold the annual picnic and general meetings, but they are located throughout the region to accommodate a membership that is far-flung.